SiriusNEO/fscape/README.md

 After each round, run

 ```
-make clean
+./clean.sh
 ```

-To remove the disk image and umount the ffs.
+To remove related files and umount ffs. **This bash will remove the disk image of ffs.**

 ## ffs